Viktorre/case_study_train_system/README.md

 Please note that the project was developed and tested using Python 3.9.
 It may not be compatible with older versions of Python.

+## Contact

-This project was developed and is owned by Viktor Reif.
+This project was developed by Viktor Reif.
 If you have suggestions or inquiries, contact viktor.reif@gmail.com